YoeDistro/yoe-distro/README.md

 ### directories and key files

-* build: temporary directory where build actually takes place
+* _build_: temporary directory where build actually takes place
-* conf: configuration files for the build
+* _conf_: configuration files for the build
-* sources: various sources used for the build.
+* _sources_: various sources used for the build.
 The entries in this directory are git submodules.
-* downloads: contains files that are downloaded by various recipes during builds.
+* _downloads_: contains files that are downloaded by various recipes during builds.
-* tools: utility scripts
+* _tools_: utility scripts
-* localconfig.sh: file created by envsetup.sh that contains
+* _localconfig.sh_: file created by envsetup.sh that contains
   directory specific variables based on the build system location.
-* local.sh: can be used to customize MACHINE, and other variables
+* _local.sh_: can be used to customize MACHINE, and other variables

 ### building for another machine